 When asked about the Chaos Messiah the lepers say they don’t know what that is, but some people came to the colony and entered the missionary house on the hill, and the Sisters of Ultha, Mother of Mercy who had been their protectors haven’t been seen since.
 They have not had proper food in months.

 The house on the hill is a simple wooden building with a single front door and a window on the left and right side of the house.
-Francois sneaks to a window and sees twenty people dressed similarly to the students of the Halls of Learning moving about and engaging in carnal acts.
+Francois sneaks to a window and sees twenty people dressed similarly to the students of the Halls of Learning, milling about and engaging in carnal lust.
 Termantha and a haggish woman wielding a filth-encrusted flail stand next to a hairless naked man seated in a simple iron throne.
-Numbers symbols and equations are carved into his flesh, and his eyes glow a luminescent green/aqua with starry points of white light.
-Lying around his feet are six near-naked women, three of which seem to be wearing the torn-down remnants of nun habits.
+Numbers, symbols, and equations are carved into his flesh, and his eyes glow a luminescent green/aqua with starry points of white light.
+Lying around his feet are six near-naked cultists, three of which seem to be wearing the torn-down remnants of nun habits.

 Upon hearing this Melastaya runs to the window to see for herself, and returns to tell the gypsies that Sezarina is chained to a ring around the genitals of the throned man.